Expand Your Career with Dual Degrees

 - NDs can more easily practice a wider range of their medicine under their DC license in states that are still working on ND licensure.

-- AOM degrees are easy to integrate with your DC or ND program, since AOM classes are offered in the evening.
+- DAc, MAc, and MAc-CHM are easy to integrate with your DC or ND program

 - In states with no ND licensure, NDs can apply their training under the LAc scope of practice.

 Dr. Marando specializes in sports medicine and says his naturopathic medicine training helps him with athletes who come in with chronic underlying conditions in addition to sports injuries.
 He feels he has a deeper understanding of physiological processes that helps him in prescribing supplements to maximize his patients’ performance.

 Denise Shostek, DC, MD